Nordine Mahieddine: GLORY

 Mahieddine made his second appearance with the promotion against Antonio Plazibat at Glory 66: Paris on June 22, 2019.
 Plazibat won the fight by unanimous decision.

 Mahieddine was scheduled to face Kiril Kornilov at Glory 70: Lyon on October 26, 2019.
 He won the fight by unanimous decision.

 Mahieddine was scheduled to fight Cihad Kepenek at Glory Collision 2 on December 21, 2019.
 He won the fight by split decision, after an extra round was fought.

 Mahieddine participated in a four-man, one night tournament at Glory 76: Rotterdam on December 19, 2020.
 He fought a rematch with Antonio Plazibat in the semifinals, while the other semifinal pairing consisted of Levi Rigters and Marciano Bhagwandass.
 Mahieddine beat Plazibat by a close split decision, after an extra round was fought, and faced Rigters in the tournament finals.
 Rigters won the fight by a first-round knockout.

 Mahieddine was scheduled to face Raul Cătinaș at Glory 78: Rotterdam on September 4, 2021.
 He won the fight by unanimous decision.

 Mahieddine was booked to rematch Cihad Kepenek at Glory 81: Ben Saddik vs. Adegbuyi 2 on August 20, 2022.
 He lost the fight by a first-round knockout.
 The result was overturned to a no contest on November 24, as Kepenek tested positive for a banned substance.

 Mahieddine made his light heavyweight debut against Felipe Micheletti at Glory 84 on March 11, 2023.
 He lost the fight by unanimous decision.

 Mahieddine faced Abdarhmane Coulibaly at Glory 88 on September 9, 2023.
 He won the fight by a third-round knockout.

 Mahieddine was expected to face Benjamin Adegbuyi in a reserve Heavyweight Grand Prix at Glory Heavyweight Grand Prix on March 9, 2024.
 He later withdrew from the bout, as Glory placed him in the Glory Heavyweight Grand Prix as a replacement for the injured Antonio Plazibat.
 Mahieddine was expected to face Nabil Khachab in the Grand Prix quarterfinals on March 9, 2024.
 He was pulled from the fight by the promotion.

 Mahieddine faced Nikola Filipović at Glory 95 on September 21, 2024.

+Mahieddine faced Antonio Plazibat in a rematch at Glory Collision 8 in a Glory Last Heavyweight Standing Finals Tournament qualifier on December 13, 2025.
+He lost the fight by unanimous decision.